Factbox: Ten movies to look out for at Venice festival

 9. La Desintegration

-- Philippe Faucon, a Moroccan-born French director, is the latest film maker to tackle the theme of radical Islam.
+- Philippe Faucon, a Morocco-born French director, is the latest film maker to tackle the theme of radical Islam.

 Set in contemporary Lille, three young Muslims get to know the older Djamel who gradually "indoctrinates" them.